mharen/mharen.github.io/blog/2011/2011-11-note-this-post-is-from-series-on-candy.md

     }
 }</pre>

-<p>The real workhorse in there is the call to DoMove, which actually advances the game token along the board:</p>
+The real workhorse in there is the call to DoMove, which actually advances the game token along the board:

 <pre class="csharpcode">function DoMove(options, player, board, card){
     <span class="rem">// we'll cycle through the board. </span>